 - 1. If necessary, enrollment in courses prescribed by the Guidance Committee - 2.
-Demonstration of proficiency in second foreign language if required - 3.
-Satisfactory completion of the comprehensive examination - 4.
-Approval of doctoral dissertation proposal - 5.
-Ongoing evaluation of the student's performance as a teaching assistant - 6.
+Demonstration of proficiency in second foreign language if required. - 10.
+Satisfactory completion of the comprehensive examination and completed form turned in to the Academic Programs Coordinator. - 3.
+Approval of doctoral dissertation proposal - 4.
+Ongoing evaluation of the student's performance as a teaching assistant - 5.
 Enrollment in HST 999.
-Michigan State University requires 24 credits for gradation.
+Michigan State University requires 24 credits for graduation.